adarshchbs/kickstart/README.md

 ./create_container.sh
 ```

+Setup ports number in the script before running.
+It requires three ports.
+The default are set to be 8023-8025.

 The script will:
 - Clean up any existing container/image with the same name
 - Load the image from a local `docker-image.tar.gz` if available, otherwise pull from registry